 Compared to the No-Action condition, the Reasonable Worst-Case Development Scenario (RWCDS) associated with the Proposed Actions would introduce a net increment of 3,575 total students, consisting of approximately 1,799 elementary school students, 804 intermediate school students, and 972 high school students spread across CSD 11, Sub-district 1 and CSD 12, Sub-district 2, with the majority of students being introduced by projected development sites within CSD 11, Sub-district 1.
-In the 2033 future with the

-Proposed Actions, CSD 11, Sub-district 1 would experience significant adverse impacts to elementary schools, while CSD 12, Sub-district 2 would not experience significant adverse impacts to either elementary or intermediate schools.
+In the 2033 future with the Proposed Actions, CSD 11, Sub-district 1 would experience significant adverse impacts to elementary schools, while CSD 12, Sub-district 2 would not experience significant adverse impacts to either elementary or intermediate schools.

-To eliminate these impacts in CSD 11, Sub-district 1, the following mitigation measures could be applied in conjunction with the City's monitoring of capacity: a) restructure or reprogram existing school space under the Department of Education's control in order to make available more capacity in existing school buildings located within CSD 11, Sub-district 1; b) relocate administrative functions to another site, thereby freeing up space for classrooms; and/or c) create additional capacity in the area by constructing a new school(s), building additional capacity at existing schools, or leasing additional school space constructed as part of projected development within CSD 11, Sub-district 1.
-These preliminary mitigation options will continue to be explored between the Draft Environmental Impact Statement (DEIS) and Final Environmental Impact Statement (FEIS).
-Absent the implementation of these mitigation measures, the Proposed Actions would result in an unmitigated significant adverse impact on elementary schools.
+To eliminate these impacts in CSD 11, Sub-district 1, the DEIS identified the following mitigation measures that could be applied in conjunction with the City's monitoring of capacity: a) restructure or reprogram existing school space under the Department of Education's control in order to make available more capacity in existing school buildings located within CSD 11, Sub-district 1; b) relocate administrative functions to another site, thereby freeing up space for classrooms; and/or c) create additional capacity in the area by constructing a new school(s), building additional capacity at existing schools, or leasing additional school space constructed as part of projected development within CSD 11, Sub-district 1.
+The feasibility of these potential mitigation measures was explored between the publication of the DEIS and the FEIS and options a) and b) were found to be infeasible, However, if a need for additional capacity is identified, SCA/DOE will evaluate the appropriate timing and mix of measures, including those contemplated above, to address increased school enrollment.
+If additional school construction is warranted and if funding is available, it will be identified in the Five-Year Capital Plan that covers the period in which the capacity need would occur.